MileHacker Logo

 • Wandering the labyrinthine streets of Lindos village is entirely free and offers great pleasure.

-• Relaxing, swimming, and sunbathing at St. Paul's Bay or Lindos Main Beach are free activities, giving hours of enjoyment.
+• Relaxing, swimming, and sunbathing at St. Paul'the Cove of or Lindos Main Beach are free activities, giving hours of enjoyment.

-• Hiking the path up to the Acropolis is free, though an entry fee applies once you reach the summit to enter the archaeological site.
+• Hiking the trail up to the Acropolis is free, though an entry fee applies once you reach the summit to enter the archaeological site.

 • Exploring the small, picturesque churches in St. Paul's The cove is also free.